Things there are no solution to: Inflation, bureaucracy & dandruff.

 - Greasy, scaly patches

 - Itching of the affected areas

 Researchers still do not know what exactly causes this type of dermatitis.
-However, some conditions or clinical problems appear to be associated with seborrheic dermatitis:
+However, some conditions or clinical problems appear to be associated with SD:

 - Overactive sebaceous glands: Seborrheic dermatitis is exacerbated during puberty.